 May we have the courage to work for peace with justice in Israel/Palestine, around the world, and at home, where our national soul is threatened by growing antisemitic, racist, Islamophobic, anti-immigrant, homophobic, transphobic, and misogynistic attacks and more and more extreme versions of hate.
-As we remember the 100th anniversary of women's suffrage in the US, let us work to ensure that all citizens have equal access to vote 36 days from today.
+And let us commit ourselves to ensuring more just and equitable voting systems.
+Let us examine our own neighborhoods and ask whose voices are not represented and what needs to change.